A cupola’s label reads ‘Gano’ and leads to hidden history from Pritchett, Colo.

 “He was the real father of the Imperial Valley, starting work there in about 1900, at a time when there was neither water nor people in that entire country, its only inhabitants being horned toads and Gila monsters, and the turkey buzzards and crows all carried canteens.”

-The News reported initial development had started at Widstoe, namely, a power plant, a creamery, and Holt “expected to have a flour mill running in the near future.”
+The News reported Holt’s initial development had started at Widstoe, namely, a power plant, a creamery, and Holt “expected to have a flour mill running in the near future.”
 He was president of Garfield Land Company, which operated out of a Los Angeles P.O. box.
 In 1926, Holt received permission from the Utah State Engineer’s Office to divert water from the east fork of the Sevier and fill a 3,000-acre-foot impoundment.
 The water would be used to irrigate 1,600 surface acres.
 Holt liked to go on about how California was becoming overcrowded and needed to import food — “everything that is suitable to be raised in this part of the country,” according to the News.
-He pushed for a new road between Widstoe, where his own fields were, and from Escalante so that farm produce could more easily reach the Union Pacific line at Cedar City, arriving the next night in L.A.
+He pushed for a new road between Widstoe, where his own fields were, and Escalante so that farm produce could more easily reach the Union Pacific line at Cedar City, arriving the next night in L.A.

 Osiris Mill served as a granary and creamery at the now-defunct town of Osiris, named for the Egyptian deity who lorded over the underworld while also representing fertility and agriculture.
-Some ruins on the other side of John’s Canyon road indicate the remains of that town.
-Widstoe is also characterized today as a ghost town; I think it was up on the plateau where the irrigated fields were.
-Widstoe and Osiris were separate places, and it seems safe to assume the flour mill and creamery referred to in the newspaper were the same relic we visited.
+Ruins on the other side of John’s Canyon road indicate the remains of Osiris.
+Widstoe is also characterized today as a ghost town; it was up on the plateau where I saw the irrigated fields.
+Widstoe and Osiris were separate by fifteen miles, and it seems safe to assume the flour mill and creamery referred to in the newspaper were the same relic we visited despite not being located at Widstoe.

 Henry Bell Wright, the first American novelist to make $1 million, modeled a character on Holt in The Winning of Barbara Worth.
 Wright’s novel became a silent movie starring Ronald Colman, Vilma Bánky, and Gary Cooper.
 This Western flickered before the public in 1926, the same year the Utah Engineer’s Office awarded irrigation rights.